aces-co/nofo-oru-grant/details/readme.md

 # Application to *Notice Of Funding Opportunity* (NOFO) for development of *Open Radio Units* (O-RUs)

-Mr. Ali's task list:
-- How to apply?
-- Who will hold the *Intellectual Property* (IP) rights?
-- What are the terms and conditions?
-- What is the maximum range of the O-RU?

 ## Background
-The Public Wireless Supply Chain is a US Innovation Fund of $1.5 Billion, aimed at accelerating the commercialization, adoption, and development of Open Radio Access Network (O-RAN). <br>
+The Public Wireless Supply Chain is a US Innovation Fund of $420 Million, aimed at accelerating the commercialization, adoption, and development of Open Radio Access Network (O-RAN). <br>
 This year, the competitive grant is focusing on funding the development and commercial adoption of Open Radio Units (O-RU), which are the fronthaul of a RAN. <br>
 The RUs are the greatest contributor to the total hardware cost of a RAN deployment, due to being installed in the largest quantities compared to other network components.
 As such, they have become a key focus for cost optimization in the network infrastructure.